JohnnyBlocks/SteamDeck/index.md

 title: "JB's Collection of Resources and How To's to let you LEVEL-UP your Steam Deck."

-blog-title: Steam Deck Gaming Blog
+blog-title: JB's Steam Deck Gaming Blog
 ---

 ## Introduction